 Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's major disaster declaration issued for the District of Columbia.

-Assistance for the District and Affected Local Governance Can Include as Required:
+Assistance for the District of Columbia Can Include as Required:

-Payment of not more than 75 percent of the approved costs for hazard mitigation projects undertaken by District and local governance to prevent or reduce long-term risk to life and property from natural or technological disasters.
-(Source: FEMA funded, District administered.
+- Payment of not more than 75 percent of the approved costs for hazard mitigation projects undertaken by the District of Columbia to prevent or reduce long-term risk to life and property from natural or technological disasters.
+(Source: FEMA funded, District of Columbia administered.)

 How to Apply for Assistance:

-Application procedures for the District will be explained at a series of federal/District applicant briefings with locations to be announced in the affected area by recovery officials.
-Approved public repair projects are paid through the District from funding provided by FEMA and other participating federal agencies.
+- Application procedures for local government will be explained at a series of federal/District of Columbia applicant briefings with locations to be announced in the affected area by recovery officials.
+Approved public repair projects are paid through the District of Columbia from funding provided by FEMA and other participating federal agencies.